Conditions in reception facilities

 Reception Centre for Asylum Seekers, Kofinou

 The main reception centre is located in the area of Kofinou in Larnaca District and began operating in 2014 with a nominal capacity of approximately 400 people.
 The Reception Centre is located in a remote area (roughly 25km from the nearest city, Larnaca), surrounded by dry fields and sparse vegetation.
 It is near a village with a population of approximately 1,300 people.
 There are bus routes connecting the reception centre with cities either directly in the case of Larnaca or through regional bus stations from where connecting transport can be used to reach other destinations.
 An extension of the Centre was announced in August 2022 and since October 2022 works have been underway.
-For this reason, the Centre has recently been operating at a lower capacity and the actual number of residents stands at approximately 210 people at the time of this report.
-The redevelopment will increase the capacity of the Centre to 700 people and is expected to be completed within the first half of 2023.
+For this reason, the Centre has recently been operating at a lower capacity and the actual number of residents stands at approximately 279 people at the time of this report.
+The redevelopment will increase the capacity of the Centre to approximately 600 people and is expected to be completed within 2024.

 The Asylum Service is responsible for the overall operation and financial management of the Kofinou reception centre.
-The daily management of the centre has been assigned to a private company while some services such as catering and security are provided by contractors.
+The Director is appointed by the Ministry of Interior and is stationed onsite.
+The daily administration of the centre has been assigned to an NGO while some services such as catering and security are provided by contractors.
+Two policemen stationed as part of Limnes staff are also present in the area.

 Kofinou Reception Centre consists of containers (mobile/temporary structures), with rooms designated to accommodate two to four persons depending on their size.
 There have been reports of more than four members of a family having to reside in one room, but not on a regular basis.
 Families do not share their rooms, while single persons do.
 Single men and single women use separate toilets/bathrooms.
 Families are placed in containers with two rooms (one for each family) where a common en-suite bathroom/toilet is shared.
 In the case of a family with many members, both rooms (i.e., the whole container) can be allocated.